deviprasad80/hello-world/FAQ.md

 **A**: Telemetry runs on a docker and it is located in the path: /usr/bin/telemetry.sh.
    An easy way is to include telemetry in sonic image itself.
 It is done by marking the parameter "ENABLE_SYSTEM_TELEMETRY=y"  on the "rules/config" file while building sonic image and the telemetry service gets started automatically.

-   Use the following command to view the telemtry process currently running.
+   Use the command "ps -elf | grep tel" to view the telemetry process currently running.

 Example:
  ```